 - 2.1 The relationship between pressure and elevation is referred to as feet of head. - 2.2 Water moving up hill in a pipe loses pressure while water moving down hill gains pressure (Figure 5-4). - Water moving downhill from point A to point B will gain 0.433 psi per 1 foot of elevation change.

-Conversely, water moving uphill from point B to point A will lose 0.433 psi per 1 foot of elevation change - Another way to visualize this is that every 2.31 ft of elevation change will result in a 1 psi change in pressure. - 2.3 A rough figure of 0.5 psi per foot of head is often used as an approximation.
+Conversely, water moving uphill Figure 5-4: Effect of elevation change from point B to point A will lose

+0.433 psi per 1 foot of elevation change